CenturionTech/centuriontech.github.io/README.md

 ## Int3lltec Group WEB Dev Portfolio
 ### Title of the project: PacMen
-Description of the project: Create and move pacman figures across the screen How to Run: Select the link in Int3lltec Group WEB Dev Portfolio Roadmap of future improvements:
+Description of the project: Create and move pacman figures across the screen <br>
+How to Run: Select the link in Int3lltec Group WEB Dev Portfolio <br>
+Roadmap of future improvements: <br>

 <img src="PacMan1.png" width="10%" height="10%">